freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

         itsrdf:taIdentRef <http://http://dbpedia.org/resource/Dublin> .
 ```

 Original enriched HTML file.
 Note that some new lines get lost.
-Anyway it is not relevant for new lines don’t affect the HTML file appearance in the browser.
+Anyway it is not relevant because new lines don’t affect the HTML file appearance in the browser.

 ```
 <!DOCTYPE html>